Shubhadip1004/Quiz_Application/README.md

  i. question: It contains Question_ID, Question, Options(1 to 4) and the Answer

- ii. scoreboard: It contains Username, Score_Achieved, Date_Time(Primary Key)
+ ii. scoreboard: It contains Username(Primry Key) , Score_Achieved

  iii. admin: It will contain the Questions submitted by user.
 Upon Acceptance, the questions will be transfered from Admin to Questions database.